7h30th3r0n3/OpenCanaryChecker/README.md

 # OpenCanaryChecker
-- OpenCanaryChecker is a script to parse usefull information of opencanary log, very usefull to get realtime informations
+- OpenCanaryChecker is a script to parse useful information of opencanary log
+- Very useful to get realtime visual information
-- use watch ./OpenCanaryChecker.sh to get informations every 2 seconds
+- Use watch ./OpenCanaryChecker.
+Sh to get information every 2 seconds

-- this script use geoiplookup and jq, please install it before any use
+- This script uses geoiplookup and jq, please install it before any use

 Made with love for fun by 7h30th3r0n3